 - being on the end of other people’s stress

 - belonging to a social or ethnic group that suffers from prejudice

 - absence of praise, warmth and affection or interest

 - being the odd one out at school or home

 - later life experiences such as bullying in the workplace

 - abusive relationships.

-Our conscious mind will typically store these memories and the negative energies associated with them and consequently affect our reactions and actions when faced with difficult or perceived difficult situations leading to biased thinking and beliefs about ourselves and negative inner dialogue.
+Our conscious mind will typically store these memories, often manifesting themselves in physical distress.
+The negative energies associated with them and consequently affect our reactions and actions when faced with difficult or perceived difficult situations leading to biased thinking and beliefs about ourselves and negative inner dialogue.

 No one is born with low self-esteem and as demonstrated previously, it is developed over time, often in our early life but also in later life.

 Hypnotherapy is a deeply relaxing therapy which leads to an altered state of consciousness where the logical, analytical part of the brain shuts down whilst the non-analytical, emotional side (where our beliefs, memories, habitual responses and instincts reside) becomes more alert.